Absolventa/best_boy/README.md

 the backend can take awfully long.

 By changing to version 1.4.0, we modified BestBoy's data storage organization to reduce database queries.
-This leads to more convenient access times.
+This leads to far more acceptable loading times.
 To do so, BestBoy creates daily and monthly reports, which are aggregations of the persisted events.
 When computing statistical data, BestBoy then uses the aggregated tables.

 If you're upgrading BestBoy from an older version, there is a rake task for 'recovering' these report structure for an existing set of events.
 Simply run

     bundle exec rake best_boy:recover_report_history

 If you want to recover this report structure not for the whole lifetime,